Title: Ice Prince

 "Aye, the guardians."
 Winter shook his head as his blue eyes became distant.
 "Oh I remember those four, they are indeed good people.
 Will you entrust my Jack to them?"

 There was silence but Winter seemed to take that as a 'yes'.
 "Very well.
-I will trust my Jack's safety into your hands Manny.
+I will trust my son's safety into your hands Manny.
 I will entrust my Jack to them as well."

-Another silence in the air, but it was clear the moon was conversing with him, inquiring about him, albeit silently.
+Another silence in the air, but it was clear the moon was conversing.

 "I can last until tomorrow morning.
 It's best to send them here as soon as possible."
 Suddenly a dark shadow appeared at the corner of his eyes.
 Winter swiftly pointed his staff at the dark shadow as something blue erupted from it and hit the moving shadow.